Kevin Atlas: Biography

 Due to a restriction of prenatal blood circulation, Atlas was born with a left arm that ended just below his elbow; he has a short rounded stump of his forearm.
-His parents encouraged him to play soccer as a child, but Kevin did not like soccer.
+His parents encouraged him to play soccer as a child, but he did not like the sport.
 He also refused to use a prosthetic arm.
-He had some struggles as a youth basketball player, but by eighth grade he had grown enough that he could handle a ball with one hand and could dunk a basketball.
+By eighth grade he had grown enough that he could handle a ball with one hand and could dunk.

 Competitive playing career

 High school

 Atlas attended Amador Valley High School near his home where as a junior he played center on the varsity basketball team.
 He played about 23 minutes a game and averaged eight points, six blocks and eight rebounds per game.

 During his junior year, he was described as the team's star.
 In 2007 Sports Illustrated called him "the most exciting player in basketball" in recognition of his playing prowess with just one hand, but he missed most of his senior year due to a broken leg, (Averaging eleven points, ten blocks, and nine rebounds per game his final year).

 After graduation, he enrolled as a postgraduate at Fork Union Military Academy in Virginia for the 2008–2009 school year.
 As of December 2008, his season statistics at Fork Union were 6.9 points and 7.4 rebounds per game.
 As an NCAA prospect, he received recruiting letters from Division III schools, but hoped to be able to play for a Division I team.
 Scouts, Inc. describes him as a "prospect that could instantly help a number of low-major Division I programs," noting his "quick leaping ability" and effective play on both offense and defense.
 In March 2009 he was awarded a scholarship from Manhattan College, a Division I school.

 Kevin wears size 17 shoes and can handle the ball in his large right hand, which an Amador Valley teammate said "is as big as two normal hands."
 He uses his short forearm stump (which he calls his 'nub') to help grip the ball after catching a pass.
 He also uses his stump effectively in defense, despite its short length, using its surprising strength to block opposing players.